During the last two decades we have been asked many special questions. Here they are, with their answers:

 Absolutely not.
 Once you receive a personal confirmation number you will get the information from the rental agency directly as well.
 The agency cannot see how and where you placed the order.
-Think about a customer flying next to you in an airplane from and to the same airport but they paid 40% more than you — you both get the same quality, the same service on that plane.
+Think about a customer flying next to you in an airplane going from and to the same airports but they paid 40% more than you — you both get the same quality service from, and the same quality treatment on, that plane.

-This means, that the effective car size is not specified during reservation, but only when you pick it up.
+This means that the effective car size is not specified during reservation, but only when you pick it up.
 The rental companies reward this flexibility with a lower price.
-So, the effective car choice the agency can provide is up to the company at the point and moment when you pick up your car.
+So, effectively, the car choice that the agency can provide is up to the company at the point and moment when you pick up your car.
 This “extra discounted car size” is cheaper than the smaller cars available or the same car without that specific extra.

 Mostly, people are happy if they receive a free upgrade.
-However, note that this option can also mean, that you receive a Minivan after booking the “compact OR LARGER” or “Wild Card”.
-If you want a mid- or fullsize-car, an “upgrade fee” will be charged.
+However, note that this option can also mean that you receive a Minivan after booking the “Compact or Larger” or “Wild Card”.
+If you want a Midsize or Full-Size car, an “upgrade fee” will be charged.
 This means, you’d pay effectively as if you had a Minivan booked for the low rate.
-If you never ever want to drive a Minivan or if you mess up with driving a very large car — please don’t choose that specific option and select the specific car size you are comfortable with.
+If you never ever want to drive a Minivan or if you mess up when driving a very large car — please don’t choose that specific option and instead select the specific car size you are comfortable with.

 Yes, child car seats are available for $12-to-$15 per day at Alamo.
 Budget and Avis charge $13 per day.
 Dollar charges $13 per day.
 They come in three sizes: baby, toddler, and child.
 Ask the rental agent for a child car seat during pick-up.

-Unfortunately we cannot reserve a specific car brand or model — only car size resp. type.
+Unfortunately we cannot reserve a specific car brand or model — only a car category.
 But we can guarantee that you will get, for example, a convertible.
-Alamo allocates Ford Mustangs as well as Chrysler Sebrings.
-Avis and Budget allocate Ford Mustangs as well as Thrifty and Dollar does.
+Alamo provides Ford Mustangs as well as Chevy Camaros, and Avis and Budget both provide Ford Mustangs.
+Thrifty and Dollar do so as well.

-At pick-up, once you’ve done the paperwork with the agent, Alamo lets you choose your car in the parking lot by yourself for instance.
+At pick-up, once you’ve done the paperwork with the agent, Alamo lets YOU choose your car in the parking lot by yourself.

-Most rental car companies in Hawaii have hardtop and softtop Jeep Wranglers in their fleet and let you choose from what is in the lot when you get there.
-We only can book a Jeep Wrangler as a 2-Door or a 4-Door — but at the time of booking, we cannot fetch actual fleet data nor let you choose something we cannot ensure.
+Most rental car companies in Hawaii have both soft top and hardtop Jeep Wranglers in their fleet — and let you choose from what is in the lot when you get there.
+We can only book a Jeep Wrangler as a 2-Door or a 4-Door — but at the time of booking, we cannot obtain actual fleet data per status of availability, nor let you choose something we cannot ensure.

 Yes, the Full-Size SUV can hold 7 passengers.